WbSun723/tbmalt/docs/source/developer_guide.rst

 its use in the main branch should generally be avoided.
 If including maths in the docstring it is advisable to precede the triple-quote with an :code:`r` to indicate a raw string.
 This avoids having to escape every backslash.
 Docstrings should be parsed by autodoc and visually inspected prior to submitting a pull request.
+If an argument, attribute or property is referenced by name in the docstring it should be encased in a double prime, i.e. \`\`arg_1\`\`.

 Code